Using Contracted Solution Graphs for Solving Reconfiguration Problems: The Method of Contracted Solution Graphs

 \section{The Method of Contracted Solution Graphs}

 In this section we define the concept of {\it contracted solution graphs} (CSGs) for reconfiguration problems in general.
 Consider a solution graph concept $\SSS$, which for every instance $G$ of $\SSS$ defines a solution graph that is denoted by $\SSS(G)$.
 A {\em terminal projection} for $\SSS$ is a function~$p$ that assigns a {\it label} to each tuple $(G,T,\gamma)$ consisting of an instance $G$ of $\SSS$, a set $T$ of {\em terminals} for $G$ and a solution $\gamma$ for $G$.
-We remark that $G$ and $T$ can be anything, but in our example and in previous examples in the literature~\cite{Bo12,HIZ14} $G$ is always a graph, and $T$ is a subset of its vertices.
-We also note that a terminal projection $p$ can be seen as a node labeling for the solution graph $\SSS(G)$.
-So, for every instance $G$ of $\SSS$, every choice of terminals $T$ may give a different label function for the solution graph $\SSS(G)$.
-When $G$ and $T$ are clear from the context, we may write $p(\gamma)$ to denote the label of a node $\gamma$ of $\SSS(G)$.
+Terminal projections are used to decide which nodes are ``equivalent'' and can be contracted.
+In our example and in previous examples in the literature~\cite{Bo17,HIZ15} $G$ is always a graph, and $T$ is a subset of its vertices.
+A terminal projection~$p$ can be seen as a node labeling for the solution graph $\SSS(G)$.
+So, for every instance $G$ of $\SSS$, every choice of terminals $T$ may give a different node labeling for the solution graph $\SSS(G)$.
+If $G$ and $T$ are clear from the context, we write $p(\gamma)$ to denote the label of a node $\gamma$ of $\SSS(G)$.

-{\it Example.} Consider the $k$-color graph concept $\C_k$.
+{\it Example 1.} Consider the $k$-color graph concept $\C_k$.
 Let $G$ be a graph.
 We can define a terminal projection $p$ as follows.
 Let $T$ be a subset of $V(G)$.
 The nodes of $\C_k(G)$ are $k$-colorings and we give each node as label its restriction to $T$, that is, for every $k$-coloring $\gamma$ of $G$, we set $p(\gamma)=p(G,T,\gamma)=\gamma\restr_{T}$.
 Note that $\gamma\restr_{T}$ is a $k$-coloring of $G[T]$.